psunlpgroup/PyrEvalv2/README.md

 where mode: 1: peer summries; 2: wise_crowd_summaries.

 ### Step 2: Build Pyramid
-The script will take input from Preprocess/wise_crowd_summaries/*, and output the pyramid as .pyr file to Pyramid/scu/.
+The function from the pyramid.py script will take input from Preprocess/wise_crowd_summaries/*, and output the pyramid as .pyr file to Pyramid/scu/ along with a size file.

 Change your location to the pyramid folder:
 ```
-python pyramid.py
+pyramid(pyramid_name)
 ```
 Output of Step 2 could be found in the following three places.
 The format of filename is: "pyramid_tSimilarityThreshold_aCoefficient_bCoefficient.suffix".